Shall-Chee/Text_Classification_with_Machine_Learning/README.md

-# Named_Entity_Recognition_Approaches
+# Text Classification with Machine Learning

-Implemented Convolutional Neural Network and support vector classifiers for named entity recognition.
+Implemented MLP and SVM classifiers for named entity recognition with 94% accuracy on CoNLL dataset.

-Developed a document classification approach using TF-IDF and Naïve Bayes.
+Developed sentiment analysis approach using TF-IDF and Na ̈ıve Bayes with 86% accuracy on IMDb dataset.